jose-a-sa/LieACh/README.md

 ```
 the package will check for LieART among the installed packages and will load it if it present.
 Otherwise, it will automatically download it from the [official website](https://lieart.hepforge.org/).

-Once it is dowload and loaded, it modifies some of the internal of the LieART to better work with the product algebra, product irreps and product weights.
+Once it is downloaded and imported, it modifies some of the internal definitions of LieART to better work with the product algebras, product irreps and product weights.

+## References

+- Feger, R., Kephart, T. W., & Saskowski, R. J. (2019).
+LieART 2.0 -- A Mathematica Application for Lie Algebras and Representation Theory.
+ArXiv. https://doi.org/10.1016/j.cpc.2020.107490
+- Fuchs Jürgen & Schweigert C. (1997).
+Symmetries lie algebras and representations : a graduate course for physicists.
+Cambridge University Press.